Srm9385/Project9Codepath/README.md

 ### Database Backup (Required)

 **Summary:** The MHN admin uses mongodb to store information on attacks.
+I downloaded the json file several days after setting up the honeypots, so the entire contents are quite large.

-*Be sure to upload session.json directly to this GitHub repo/branch in order to get full credit.*
+*See repository for JSON file*

 ### Deploying Additional Honeypot(s) (Optional)